mozammal/leetcode-concurrency-problems-solutions/README.md

 # Solutions to some concurrency-related puzzles on Leetcode, implemented in Java with JUnit test cases for validation

-To use the SAM CLI, you need the following tools.
+To run the solutions, you need the following tools.

 * java17 - [Install the Java 17](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/downloads-list.html)
 * Maven - [Install Maven](https://maven.apache.org/install.html)